 Continue offering feedings every 2.5-3.5 hours during the day according to your baby’s hunger cues.
 Remember, the 4 month sleep regression can turn into a reverse-cycling problem if your baby isn’t getting in those good feedings during the day.

 Getting good awake time during the day will help set your baby up for good naps and night sleep.
 Your goal wake windows at 4 months are 90-120 minutes.

 Check out these blogs for sample schedules for 3 month olds and 4 month olds.

-For help with expanding those wake windows and knowing how to use your days to help prepare your baby for better nights, download my free guide called 5 Daytime Tips for Better Nights (and Naps!).
+Not sure where to start?
+I can help you with expanding those wake windows and knowing how to use your days to help prepare your baby for better nights.

 5. Consider using a transitional product for coming out of the swaddle.

 Many babies at this age are rolling or showing signs of rolling.
 That means it’s time to transition out of the swaddle for safety.
 If this feels scary to you, a transitional item like the Swaddle Sleeves Sack (code CARA10 saves 10%) or Merlin’s Magic Sleep Suit can help.